MaximeMasson/MarketFinance/README.md

 This project contains the following directories:

 - Financial_Times-Fast_Reading :
-This directory contains an application that can summarize the daily market news of the Financial Times.
+This directory contains an application that can summarize the daily market news of the Financial Times using the Chat GPT API.
 These resources can help quickly understand the latest news.
 I didn't optimised it yet, but updates will be made soon.

 - Option_Pricing :
 This directory contains my code for pricing financial options using Monte Carlo and Black-Scholes methods.
 I also simulate the Greeks (sensitivity measures) of the options.
 I am currently working on making further modifications to the code.